tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/manual_webhooks.md

 # Manual Webhooks

 Manual webhooks are a simple way for data to be manually uploaded for an access request.
 Erasure requests are not supported at this time.
-They differ from the more complex [manual connection configs](./datasets#Configure-a-manual-Dataset) that integrate directly with the graph.
+They differ from the more complex [manual connections](./datasets#configure-a-manual-dataset) that integrate directly with the graph.
 Manual webhooks gather data *outside* of the graph as a first step, and are more similar to [policy_webhooks](policy_webhooks).